haiku/infrastructure/docs/ipfs/ipfs-pinning.md

 This guide serves as a quickstart to mirroring [Haiku's releases and repositories](https://gateway.ipfs.io/ipns/hpkg.haiku-os.org) on [IPFS](https://ipfs.io).

+> Essentially, you will be "seeding" Haiku packages / artifacts in Bittorrent speak.
+(IPFS is *not* Bittorrent, just the same concept)

 ## Requirements

-* A computer with at least 2GiB of RAM running Linux, MacOS, Windows
+* A computer with at least 4 GiB of RAM running Linux, MacOS, Windows
   * A Raspberry Pi 4 works just fine as well :-)
 * An internet connection (dynamic or static ip)
 * Ability to accept incoming connections on tcp port 4001